Cocktail Recipes MoonshineRecipe.Org

 Sweet Feed Moonshine

-So, you own a horse or have a friend who owns one, and ever wonder if sweet feed moonshine is a thing?
-Well, even if you don?t, here?s a quick answer for you ? yes, you can use horse feed for making moonshine!
+So, do you own a horse or have a friend who owns one, and ever wonder if sweet feed moonshine is a thing?
+Well, even if you don’t, here’s a quick answer for you. yes, you can use horse feed for making moonshine!

-Since anything containing sugars or starches can be fermented into liquor, why must horse feed be an exception?
-Moreover, making a horse feed mash is fairly simple to make and ferment, compared to certain other types of mash.
+Since anything containing sugars or starches can be fermented into liquor (Sweet Feed Moonshine in our case), why must horse feed be an exception?
+Moreover, horse feed mash is fairly simple to make and ferment, compared to certain other types of mash.

-So if you have some extra horse feed lying around at your farm ? don?t think twice and run that shine!
+So if you have some extra horse feed lying around at your farm?
+Don’t think twice and run that shine to make Sweet Feed Moonshine!

 Sweet feed moonshine